RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

 \section{Technical implementation}

-This section describes the strategy and techniques adopted to overcome several challenges originated when interfacing HAMMER and HistFactory.
-These methods can also be of interest to future alternative efforts aimed at interfacing HAMMER with other fitting frameworks.
+This section describes the strategy and techniques adopted to overcome several challenges identified during the process.
+These methods can also be used to develop alternative interfaces of HAMMER with other fitting frameworks.